f4exb/sdrangel/plugins/channeltx/moddatv/readme.md

 <h2>Introduction</h2>

-This plugin can be used to transmit a digital amateur TV signal in the DVB-S standard.
+This plugin can be used to transmit a digital amateur TV signal in the DVB-S or DVB-S2 standards.
 The plugin requires the video and audio to be transmitted to be in an MPEG transport stream.
 The MPEG transport stream can either be read from a file or streamed via UDP.

 The MPEG transport stream must (for now) be created outside of SDRangel, using software such as ffmpeg.
 The MPEG transport stream can contain video compressed using codecs such as MPEG-2, h264 or h265 (HEVC).